E-Magazine facebook

 icon 新闻

-Gold hovers around US$4,000 as traders weigh US-China trade truce new 31 October 2025
+Gold hovers around US$4,000 as traders weigh US-China trade truce 31 October 2025

-CIMB Treasury and Markets Research expects BNM to maintain OPR at 2.75% in final Monetary Policy Committee meeting new 31 October 2025
+CIMB Treasury and Markets Research expects BNM to maintain OPR at 2.75% in final Monetary Policy Committee meeting 31 October 2025

 Thailand BOI Approves Investments Worth 7 Billion Baht in Auto Parts and Healthcare; Also Approves "Thailand FastPass" Mechanism to Expedite Key Projects 17 October 2025